Meghan Markle’s Wedding Hairdresser Explains Her Royal Wedding ‘Messy Bun’

 — The Telegraph (@Telegraph) May 20, 2018

-After Meghan Markle exchanged vows with Prince Harry the newlyweds rode through the streets of Windsor in a horse-drawn carriage and posed for photos outside of Windsor Castle.
+After Meghan Markle exchanged vows with Prince Harry, the newlyweds rode through the streets of Windsor in a horse-drawn carriage and posed for photos outside of Windsor Castle.
 According to People, ahead of an intimate shot on the castle steps, the newly crowned Duchess of Sussex got some help from her glam squad to freshen up her updo.
 The stylists let down a few tendrils to frame Meghan’s face as she posed with Harry on the castle steps.

 Meghan Markle has made plenty of headlines in the past for her super casual hairstyle.
 Days after she was photographed sporting a “messy bun” when visiting a Broxton radio station with Prince Harry, Meghan Markle was spotted heading into Wales’ Cardiff Castle wearing her hair in a low, loose knot, according to W magazine.